 In the Temecula area they grow in gravely sand up into the chaparral in red clay.
 Associated plants range from Mulefat, Baccharis, willows, and Cottonwoods through Ceanothus crassifolius, Quercus berberdifolia(dumosa), Rhus laurina, Rhus ovata, Keckiella antirrhinoides, Diplacus puniceus, Poison Oak, Artemisia californica, Lotus scoparius, Eriophyllum confertiflorum, Eriodictyon crassifolium, Salvia mellifera, and Chamise.

 Water well when planted, then once per week or so though first summer.
 They should kick by the next spring, when they do, stop watering.
 Kick?=grow to six feet or so, start spreading and flower.
 No amending, no fertilizer tabs, doesn't even care about mulch.
 Of course in cool climates you can get away with all sorts of things....
 "You may be interested to know that I bought one of these plants locally some years ago and despite the fact that my area,(Cheshire, England) could not be more different from California, it appears to be thriving.
 We have lots of wet weather, cold winds and overcast skies and the area is noted for its rich agricultural land, its roses and its turf!"

 Matilija poppies commonly go deciduous in summer or fall and come back in spring.
 If you buy one in it's deciduous stage, it will look dead to an average gardener in Seattle.
 Nope, it's just deadest stickus, normal mode for fall.

 Romneya coulteri tolerates sand.

-Romneya coulteri's foliage color is green-gray and type is deciduous.
+Foliage of Romneya coulteri has color green-gray and is deciduous.